-In general, we pick lucky numbers in a random way – a special date, the number of the first house that we lived in, our shoe size, but whatever method we choose almost all of us are believers in numbers and their luck – or lack of.
+In general, we pick lucky numbers in a random way.
+We think of a special date, the number of the first house that we lived in, even our shoe size.
+But whatever method we choose almost all of us are believers in numbers and their luck – or lack of.

 Lucky Chinese Numbers

 Lucky numbers in China are based on Chinese words that sound similar to other Chinese words.
 The numbers six, eight, and nine are believed to have lucky or auspicious meanings because their names sound like Chinese words that have positive attributes.